athifongoqa/ambient-BE/README.md

 ## Testing 🧪

-This app uses Jest, and Mocha for Unit, Integration, and End-to-End tests.
+This app uses Jest, and Mocha for Unit & Integration tests.

 You can run the Unit and Integration tests by simply running `npm run test`.